[Learn Korean I32] -(ㄴ/는)다니(까), -(ㄴ/는)다니까(요), -(ㄴ/는)다고(요)

 About the conjugation, you use -ㄴ/는다고(요) for verbs, -다고(요) for adjectives, and -(이)라고(요) for nouns.

-Here is an example sentence in which the speaker repeats her own words and says “I said~.”
+Here is an example sentence in which the speaker repeats her words and says “I said~.”

-This grammar might give the impression that you are a bit angry, so you might want to use it carefully.
+This grammar gives the impression that you are angry, so you should use it carefully.

 Here, 떠나다 “to leave” is a verb without a final consonant, so what do you have to add?